-The Playground Project seeks to integrate a newly designed, site-specific, and unique playground-public artwork into the newly design park space seamlessly.
-The awarded Artist from this RFQ will work closely with the Park Project designer to create the playground at the project site, including all public art features, play spaces, and play structures.
+The Playground Project seeks to integrate a newly designed, sitespecific, and unique public artplayground into the newly design park space seamlessly.
+The awarded Artist from this RFQ will work closely with the Park Project designer to create the public art-playground at the project site, including all public art features, play spaces, and play structures.

 The existing park space is approximately 65,000 square feet in footprint.
 Adjacent to the park on this same parcel is the Petaluma Regional Library, which is the building on the north portion of the lot, in addition to the Kenilworth Teen Center, which is the building on the east portion of the lot.
-These structures are not part of the Park Playground or projects.
+These structures are not part of the Playground or Park projects.
 Additionally, the existing parking lot between the Teen Center and Library is not part of either project.